The hotel industry is on a roll—even in the aftermath of the COVID-19 pandemic.

 A hotel manager’s most critical goal is to demonstrate the hotel’s value proposition—what makes your hotel stand out from the competition?

-While some hotels are embracing the Internet and digital marketing, many still rely on traditional marketing practices.
+While some hotels embrace the Internet and digital marketing, many still rely on traditional marketing practices.
 Thus, customer sales and brand recognition suffer, which affects a hotel’s success.

 Engaging guests on social media, messaging apps, and other online outlets can greatly boost recognition and sales.

-Additionally, the data stored in a hotel’s customer relationship management (CRM) software or ERP software can drive an effective retargeting strategy, and help hotels quickly generate new and repeat business.
+Additionally, the data stored in a hotel’s customer relationship management (CRM) or ERP software can help identify issues and gaps in marketing to drive an effective retargeting strategy.
+This consequently helps hotels quickly generate new and repeat business.

 4. Maintaining A Positive Online Reputation